-Adoption in the Ancient World and Classics research community is being driven by specialities such as numismatics and epigraphy, where there are initiatives to establish common description standards based on Linked Data principles.
-The goal here is to enable annotation and interlinking of information of special collections or corpora for research purposes.
-The focus on certain types of artefacts (inscriptions, coins, ceramics and others) provide clear advantages with regard to the promotion of the Linked Data approach within and among the relatively small research communities of the specialities.
+Adoption in the Ancient World and Classics research community is being driven by specialities such as numismatics and epigraphy, where there are initiatives to establish common descriptive standards based on Linked Data principles.
+The goal is to enable annotation and interlinking of information of special collections or corpora for research purposes.
+This community has led the way by focussing on certain types of artefacts (inscriptions, coins, ceramics and others), which provide clear advantages with regard to the ease of using the Linked Data approach.

-A good deal of the recognition of the Ancient World and Classics research community being a frontrunner in Linked Data also stems from the Pelagios initiative.
-Pelagios provides a common platform and tools for annotating and connecting various scholarly resources based on place references.
-Pelagios clearly demonstrates benefits of contributing and associating data of the different contributors based on a light-weight Linked Data approach.

-Archaeology presents a more difficult situation, in that the basic unit of research is the site, where archaeologists unearth and document a large variety of built structures, cultural artefacts and biological material.
-The heterogeneity of the archaeological data and the site as focus of analysis present a situation where the benefits of Linked Data, which would require semantic annotation of the variety of different data with common vocabularies, are not apparent.
+A good deal of the recognition of the Ancient World and Classics research community being a frontrunner in Linked Data stems from the Pelagios initiative.
+Pelagios provides a common platform and tools for annotating and connecting various textual resources (both the classical text and scholarly references) based on place references.
+Pelagios clearly demonstrates benefits of contributing and associating data derived from different contributors based on a light-weight Linked Data approach.
+The data generated by the myriad forms of Archaeological fieldwork present a more difficult situation, in that a basic unit of research can be a site or an entire landscape, where archaeologists may document a variety of structures, cultural remains, artefacts and biological material, using a variety of methods.
+The heterogeneity of the archaeological data and the "site" as a focus of analysis presents a situation where the benefits of Linked Data, which would require semantic annotation of the variety of different data with common vocabularies, are less apparent.
 Therefore adoption of the Linked Data approach can be hardly found at the level of individual archaeological excavations and other fieldwork, but, in a few cases, community-level data repositories and databases of research institutes.
 Repositories and databases, not individual projects, should also in next years be the prime target when promoting the Linked Data approach.